 By the way, I noticed that it was a long time since I had updated Java.
-So I clicked of Update Now to start the update process.
-This starts the juscheck.exe process which will check if an update is available and accordingly inform you.
+So I clicked on Update Now to start the update process.
+This starts the juscheck.exe process, which will check if an update is available and accordingly inform you.

 Clicking on Install will start the update process.
 Once it is completed, click on Close.

 Other Java settings